Calf Building 101: A Guide on Building Massive Calves

 2. Use Advanced Training Techniques

-- Isometric Holds – Pause at the top of each rep and hold the contraction for a few seconds to maximize engagement.
+- Isometric Holds: At the top of each rep, pause and hold the peak contraction for 3-5 seconds.
+This technique was a favorite of Arnold’s for maximizing muscle engagement.

 3. Track Progress and Adjust as Needed